Chelswebdev/music-analysis-powerbi/README.md

 # music-analysis-powerbi
-Music data analysis dashboard using Power BI

-# What Makes a Song Popular? | Power BI Dashboard
+# Music Data Analysis | Power BI Dashboard

-## Overview
+## Goal

-This project explores a dataset of songs to understand what drives music popularity.
+To explore a dataset of songs and understand the key factors associated with song popularity through data analysis and visualization.

-##  Key Insights
+## Description:

-* High energy and danceability are linked to popularity
-* Genre plays a strong role in song distribution
-* Music trends evolve over time
+This project analyzes a music dataset containing audio features such as energy, danceability, popularity, genre, and release year.
+The objective is to understand the key factors that influence song popularity and identify patterns in modern music trends.

+The project includes the following steps: data loading, data cleaning and preprocessing, exploratory data analysis (EDA), and interactive dashboard development in Power BI to visualize insights.

-## Dashboard Preview
+## Dashboard

 ![Dashboard](dashboard-preview.png)

+## Skills:
+Data cleaning, exploratory data analysis (EDA), data visualization, dashboard creation.

-## Tools
+## Tools used
 * Microsoft Power BI
+* Excel

+## Key Learnings

+This project strengthened my ability to transform complex data into clear, visual insights to see the whole story.
+This makes it easier to identify patterns, relationships, and trends that are not easily visible in raw data.